Jun10148/SP-Protocol/readme.md

 the "clients" command initialises the stored list of users that the current client can send to.
-Hence, this command MUST be called prior to sending messages However, running the "clients" command from 1 client will initialise the client list for all other active clients This also means, if a new client is made, the user has to also run "clients" from any client
+Hence, this command MUST be called prior to sending messages However, running the "clients" command from 1 client will initialise the client list for all other active clients This also means, if a new client is made, the user has to also run "clients" again from any client.